 And the real work began.
 I worked to clean it up further.
 I sought other betas who provided great feedback.

 Now the really funny part: my headshot and my contract.

-My publisher asked for an author’s headshot, which is a totally reasonable request.
+My publisher asked for an author’s headshot, which is a totally reasonable request and part of a standard media kit.
 Unfortunately, when the request came, I was 4 days into a 14-day preventative quarantine for COVID-19.
 I was definitely not going to a studio for a professional headshot.

 Where was this taken?
 In my bathtub.
 Yup, I wish my spouse had gotten a picture of me taking this picture because I had one foot in the tub, one on the lip of the tub, my butt up against the wall, and my arm resting against the other wall.
 It probably looked goofy AF, but it was great lighting!